ORGANIC CHEMISTRY OF MATERIALS

 Course contents summary

-Kinetics of organic reactions and in particular of those relevant in material chemistry will be illustrated.
-Then the degradation and resistance of organic materials will be discussed; in particular reactions under extreme conditions will be described.
+In the first part of the course, the degradation and resistance of organic materials will be discussed, with focus on reactions under extreme conditions.
 Scale for describing extreme acid or extreme basic conditions will be introduced.
 Oxidation, pyrolysis and combustion and methods for prevention will be described.
+The properties of organic materials relevant for applications, and their connection with the molecular structure and with intermolecular non-covalent interactions will be then illustrated.

 Finally, strategies for tailored modification of bulk materials, interfaces, and organic nanomaterials will be discussed.